brandonricharda/guest-post-analyzer/README.md

 As of writing, the application extracts all the anchor texts in each article along with their hyperlinks and lists them for you (grouped by article).
 You can click on the anchor text and it will open in a new tab to show you what link the writer used.

+The app also runs a spellcheck on the article using <a href="https://rapidapi.com/grammarbot/api/grammarbot">Grammarbot.</a> It will tally the number of potential errors and display it in the box as well (the yellow sections in the screenshot above).

 If you entered a .docx URL, that article's associated box will simply contain an error message.

 <img src="https://github.com/brandonricharda/guest-post-analyzer/blob/main/app/assets/images/guest-post-analyzer-invalid-file.png">